-Development within the Heritage Coast to the south side of the Coast Road in Chickerell will be strictly controlled in recognition of the need to protect the landscape character and enjoyment of the Heritage Coast, including views across the area from the Coast Road (where it adjoins the Heritage Coast) and views from the South West Coast Path, and to avoid disturbance to protected species on the Fleet.
+Development within the Heritage Coast to the south side of the Coast Road in Chickerell (as shown on the Policies Map) will be carefully assessed in recognition of the need to protect the landscape character and enjoyment of the Heritage Coast, including views across the area from the Coast Road (where it adjoins the Heritage Coast) and views from the South West Coast Path, and to avoid disturbance to protected species on the Fleet.

-All development proposals should protect, and where appropriate enhance, the biodiversity of the countryside, the Heritage Coast and The Fleet
+All development proposals should protect, and where appropriate enhance, the biodiversity of the countryside, the Heritage Coast and The Fleet.
+Where significant adverse impacts cannot be avoided, mitigation or compensation measures will be considered in the determination of planning applications in this area.